 If you’re ok with heights, pop down to Alexander Platz.
-You can take a lift to the top of the Fersehturm (TV Tower), for amazing views over Berlin in every direction.
+You can take a lift to the top of the Fernsehturm (TV Tower), for amazing views over Berlin in every direction.
 The irony is that you can’t see the thing the city’s skyline is famed for….the TV Tower!
-There’s also an overpriced restaurant at the summit if you’d like to get some lunch in, whilst watching the world literally go by.
-At the foot of the tower, check out the world clock (showing time zones all over the world) as featured in the Bourne Identity…still not sure why i wasn’t cast in that movie.
+There’s also an overpriced restaurant at the summit if you’d like to get some lunch in, whilst literally watching the world go by.
+At the foot of the tower, check out the world clock as featured in the Bourne Identity…still not sure why i wasn’t cast in that movie.

-1. If you do go down to Revaler strasse, don’t engage with the guys selling “special products”!
-I made the mistake once (simply saying “no thanks, we’re fine”) and he proceeded to commence a transfer of a wallet from my pocket to his.
+1. If you do go down to Revaler strasse, don’t engage with the dodgy guys selling “something special for you”.
+I once made the mistake of simply saying “no thanks, we’re fine” and he proceeded to commence a transfer of a wallet from my pocket to his.
 Thankfully, I’ve watch all of the Bourne movies more than twice so I was able to throw some moves on him i.e. walk away very very quickly.

 2. For my 21st birthday in 1999, we had a party of about 30 people in our little apartment.
 I did the decent thing and purchased three crates of Becks.
-Upon returning to the apartment, Karsten was impressed by the purchase but asked, “Why did you get all non-alcoholic beer?”.
+Upon returning to the apartment, a friend was impressed by the purchase but asked, “Why did you get all non-alcoholic beer?”.
+An easy mistake.
 It hasn’t happened since.